TRAVEL: Weekend in Cappadocia – Castle Inn Cappadocia

 If you are concerned about safety during this time, let me be the first to assure you that Cappadocia is very safe.
 And in the hands of Suat at Castle Inn Cappadocia, there is no safer place to stay.
 As mentioned before, the ease of communication leaves no misunderstanding for any questions you may have.
 Outside of email, Suat was able to communicate via WhatsApp about the location of the hotel, last minute changes, and weather updates.
 Larger hotels can’t give you the amount attention and dedication Suat gives his guests at the Castle Inn.

 + 90 530 324 45 27 (Cell Phone – Turkish)

 : + 90 549 341 00 01 (Cell Phone – English)

 |Fax||: + 90 384 343 30 21|

 [DISCLAIMER: I was not paid for this post.
-I did received a media rate from the hotel as a blogger.
-After our stay, I trust the owner, Suat, and am happy to recommend his hotel.
+I did receive a media rate from the hotel as a blogger.
+After our stay, I trust the owner, Suat, and am happy to recommend this hotel.
 One of the purposes of our website is to highlight Turkey, the local people, and try to help their businesses.
 At the same time we take the trust we have with our readers very seriously and will not recommend businesses/activities we do not think our readers will enjoy regardless of the friendship we create along the way.]